Updated July 3, 2023

 - Lesser risk towards equity shareholders may result in loose management of the company

-- Due to the acquisition, there may be employee lay-offs of the company being acquired
+- Due to the acquisition, there may be employee lay-offs of the company being acquired.

 This is a guide to Leveraged Buyout Model.
-Here we discuss an introduction to Leveraged Buyout Model, explanation, examples with assumptions, and structures.
+Here we discuss an introduction to Leveraged Buyout Model, an explanation, examples with assumptions, and structures.
 You can also go through our other related articles to learn more –